 At the end of the meal, Thor places the skins of the goats on the opposing side of the fire and tells the peasants to throw the bones of the goats in the goatskins.
 Likely influenced by Loki, the peasant's son Þjálfi takes one of the goat ham-bones and uses a knife to split it open, breaking the bone to get to the marrow.

-One of the goats was lame in the hind leg.
+To the God of Thunder dismay, one of the goats was lame in the hind leg.
 Noting this new lameness, Thor rages and exclaims that someone has broken the ham-bone during the meal the night before.

 The God of Thunder suddenly realizes how terrified of him the peasants were, and calms them down.
 For settling the mistake, Thor takes the children Þjálfi and Röskva to be his servants, a fate is significantly better for the children than living as peasants in Midgard, as the children would now dwell with Thor in his great hall amongst the Aesir.